astronomer/airflow-guides/guides/custom-xcom-backends.md

 > Note: if you make any changes to your XCom Backend class by modifying `s3_xcom_backend.py`, you will need to restart Airflow (in this example, with `docker-compose down && docker-compose up -d`) for those changes to take effect.

-## Using XCom Backends on the Astronomer Platform
+## Using XCom Backends on Astro

-Now that we've shown the general steps for setting up a custom XCom backend, in this section we'll show how to apply those steps when working with Airflow on the Astronomer platform.
+Now that we've shown the general steps for setting up a custom XCom backend, in this section we'll show how to apply those steps when working with Airflow on Astro.
 For this example, we'll use the Great Expectations use case for storing operator results XComs as described above.

 > Note: All supporting code for this section can be found in [this repo](https://github.com/astronomer/custom-xcom-backend-tutorial).

-First, use the following steps to configure your XCom backend on the Astronomer platform:
+First, use the following steps to configure your XCom backend on Astro:

 1. Configure your backend (S3, GCS, etc.) as described in Section 1 from the previous example.
-2. Open an existing Astronomer project, or initialize a new one using `astro dev init` (if you don't already have the Astronomer CLI, install it using the [CLI Quickstart](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart) before completing these steps).
+2. Open an existing Astronomer project, or initialize a new one using `astro dev init` (if you don't already have the Astronomer CLI, install it using the [CLI Quickstart](https://docs.astronomer.io/astro/install-cli) before completing these steps).
 3. Add the XCom backend Python file with serialization/deserialization methods as shown below to the `include/` directory of your Astronomer project.
 4. Add the `AIRFLOW__CORE_XCOM_BACKEND` environment variable to your Astronomer project.
 For this example, it should look like `AIRFLOW__CORE__XCOM_BACKEND=include.s3_xcom_backend.S3XComBackend`.
 There are a few ways to add an environment variable to your Astronomer Deployment, which are detailed in Astronomer's [Environment Variables guide](https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables).
 In this case, we added the variable to our Dockerfile.
 5. Deploy your project code to Astronomer, or start Airflow locally by running `astro dev start`.